n2tr0n/env-tools-pub/shell-scripts/hyperv-client-tools/README.md

 # Hyperv-client-tools

-This will install hyper-v desktop tools on a linux vm - tested on ubuntu24.
-Does not work on mint 22
+This will install hyper-v desktop tools on a linux vm -

+Tested and working on:

+- Ubuntu 24

+Tested NOT working on:

+- Mint 22

+Future testing:

+- Kali v??.?
+- Debian v12.?

 # Ubuntu 24+